-Droughts and floods are some of the main disruptors of human life causing a never ending 26 sequence of death, destruction, suffering, hunger, disease and economic disruption or even 27 collapse (see references in Cutter et al. (2009)).
-To date almost all of this has been caused by 28 natural climate variations whereby changes in atmospheric circulation and water vapor trans-29 ports and convergence or divergence create precipitation anomalies that either deprive areas 30 of water or cause an excess.
-As climate change driven by rising greenhouse gases proceeds, there will be additional hazards caused by both changes in the natural variability, and changes in the mean precipitation distributions, as some tropical and mid-to-high latitude areas get 33 wetter and subtropical dry areas get drier and expand (Allen and Ingram 2002; Held and 34 Soden 2006; Intergovernmental Panel on Climate Change 2007; Seager et al. 2010b, 2012).
-As 35 for naturally occurring droughts and floods, changes in the mean precipitation distribution are 36 caused by changes in the transport of water vapor in the atmosphere.
-That is, the atmospheric branch of the hydrological cycle is the key phenomena where these risks to human livelihood originate.
-39
+Droughts and floods are some of the main disruptors of human life causing a never-ending sequence of death, destruction, suffering, hunger, disease, and economic devastation (see references in Cutter et al. 2009).
+As climate change driven by rising greenhouse gases proceeds, there will be additional hazards caused by both changes in the natural variability and changes in the mean precipitation distributions, as some tropical and mid- to highlatitude areas get wetter and subtropical dry areas get drier and expand (Allen and Ingram 2002; Held and Soden 2006; Solomon et al. 2007; Seager et al. 2010b, 2012).